pymc-devs/pymc-data-umbrella/sprint/docstring_tutorial.md

 * Make sure the "Allow edits and access to secrets by maintainers" button is checked (it generally is checked by default)

+You might also see a link to the `CONTRIBUTING.md` file.
+You don't need to read it yet, this guide includes everything in the contributing guide that is relevant to this type of contribution.
+If your second PR is also on the pymc repo, they you should read the `CONTRIBUTING.md` guide there.
+However, if your second PR is to the pymc-examples repo instead, you have to read its (slightly different) `CONTRIBUTING.md`.

 Click on "Create pull request" and celebrate for a bit 🎉, but the work is not finished.

 ## Get ready for reviews